wagdav/thewagner.net/content/2016-07-20-Working-habits.rst

 Be distributed
 --------------

 Stuff gets done at physically different locations.
 For me these locations are: work, home and when I'm on the go.
 For example, it can happen that in the office during the day I take some notes that I need in the evening at home to complete a certain task.
 This means that my notes need to be distributed among all my places of work and they need to be accessible *without too much effort*.
-(In GTD terms: my reference material needs to be accessible from different contexts)
+In GTD terms: my reference material needs to be accessible from different contexts.

 More specifically: